 Various brands give their customers an option to shop in their own currency.
 If you are selling your products and services across international borders, you will benefit from being able to offer your customers the option of paying in their own currency.

 It’s possible that your company works on an outsourcing model.
 If your business usually hires freelancers and outsources work in different countries, a multi-currency account can be really useful in making payments in their currency of choice.

 Get your multi-currency account with wamo

 A multi-currency account can be a valuable tool for small businesses that operate internationally or have customers in multiple countries.
 If you think a multi-currency account is just right for you, there are numerous options available for you to get started.
-While traditional banks can be slightly stringent with the eligibility checks and account opening procedures, there are options like wamo, Revolut and Wise that also offer multi-currency accounts and are cheaper and faster than traditional banks.
+While traditional options can be slightly stringent with the eligibility checks and account opening procedures, there are options like wamo, Revolut and Wise that also offer multi-currency accounts and are cheaper and faster than traditional institutions.

 Once you’ve opened your wamo multi-currency account you will be able to create multiple sub-accounts each with their own EUR or GBP IBAN.
 If have business in the UK or of the EU (or both!) a wamo account is a easy and effective way to successfully grow your business into those markets – from wherever you are in the world.
 To find out more about wamo’s multi-currency accounts.
 Pop on over to the website or download the wamo app and get started right away!